PObam/MovieLens_Recommendation_System/README.md

 Movies Dataset
 The movies dataset includes information about each movie, such as movie ID, title, and genres.
 This dataset helps enrich the recommendations by providing details about the movies themselves.

-Size
-The dataset contains information about a collection of movies.
+Size: The dataset contains information about a collection of movies.
 Each movie is represented by a row in the dataset.

-Columns
+Columns:
 movieId: A unique identifier for each movie.
 title: The title of the movie.
 genres: A list of genres associated with the movie.

-Ratings Dataset
-The ratings dataset contains user-movie interactions, including user IDs, movie IDs, ratings, and timestamps.
+Ratings Dataset: The ratings dataset contains user-movie interactions, including user IDs, movie IDs, ratings, and timestamps.
 Collaborative filtering algorithms leverage this dataset to predict movie ratings for users based on their historical ratings.

-Size
-The dataset contains information about user-movie interactions.
+Size: The dataset contains information about user-movie interactions.

 Columns
 userId: A unique identifier for each user.
 movieId: A unique identifier for each movie.
 rating: The rating given by the user to the movie.
 timestamp: A timestamp indicating when the rating was given.

 Links Dataset
 The links dataset comprises links between movie IDs in the MovieLens dataset and external movie databases.
 This dataset might offer additional contextual information for content-based filtering, especially for new users.

-Size
-The dataset contains information that links movie IDs to external movie databases.
+Size: The dataset contains information that links movie IDs to external movie databases.

 Columns
 movieId: A unique identifier for each movie.